4-Ingredient Potato Soup

 Plus, the recipe is gluten-free and dairy-free so 100% vegan-friendly.

-My kids love creamy thick soup, and since potatoes are their favorite vegetable, this potato soup recipe is always a hit in winter.
+My kids love creamy thick soup, and since potatoes are their favorite vegetable, this best potato soup recipe is always a hit in winter.

 How To Make This 4-Ingredient Potato Soup Recipe